crcdng/weather_app/README.md

 ## Order of reading the code: Domain -> Data | Presentation

 "Code is more often read than written" is a tenet of programmer wisdom.
-Therefore it is crucial that your codebase is easily readable.
+Therefore, your codebase must be easily readable.
 As critics have pointed out, highly abstract, multi-layered architectures are often difficult to navigate for someone unfamiliar with the codebase.
 There are dozens of directories and hundreds of files to be ingested.
-This doesn't apply to this lighweight clean approach, because the architecture determines a significant part of the implementation.
+This doesn't apply to this lightweight clean approach, because the architecture determines a significant part of the implementation.
 For example, if you know WeatherEntity in the Domain Layer, you already know that WeatherModel in the Data layer converts the data representation (here from JSON) to create the Entity.
 No need to read it.
-Similiarly, the State Management / ModelView contains minimal code that notifies the View either about the Entity or Failure objects - there is no need to read it either.
-Therefore the recommended reading list is:
+Similarly, the state management contains minimal code that notifies the View either about the Entity or Failure objects - there is no need to read it either.
+As a result, the recommended reading list is:

 In the Domain Layer: WeatherEntity and GetWeatherUsecase.
 Entities and Use Cases form the core of the application.
 They don't contain any implementation details.
-After looking at a few lines of code you should have an idea what the app does.
+After looking at a few lines of code, you should have an idea what the app does.

 In the Data Layer: WeatherRepositoryImpl.
-Here you learn what the Data Layer returns after requests to the data storage succeed or errors occur respectively.
+Here, you learn what the Data Layer returns after requests to the data storage succeed or errors occur, respectively.
 For implementation details look at WeatherRemoteDataSource.

 In the Presentation Layer: WeatherScreen.
 This is the widget hierarchy that describes the user interface.

-Finally have a look at the tests or run them to get an idea what is tested.
+Finally, have a look at the tests or run them to get an idea of what is tested.

 That's it.

 ## Tests

 The annotation "TDD" indicated which classes are tested via Test-Driven Development (write tests first, then code).
 You can also write code first and tests later, whatever you prefer.

 `get_weather_usecase_test.dart` tests whether the (mocked) `WeatherRemoteDataSource` is called and whether `Right(WeatherEntity)` and `Left(ServerFailure)` are returned from the use case.

 `weather_model_test.dart` tests whether the `WeatherModel` is a subclass of `WeatherEntity` and whether the model returned from its JSON factory constructor is assembled correctly.

-`remote_datasource_test.dart` tests whether the `WeatherRemoteDataSource` retuns a `WeatherModel` if the API call is successful and throws various exceptions otherwise.
+`remote_datasource_test.dart` tests whether the `WeatherRemoteDataSource` returns a `WeatherModel` if the API call is successful and throws various exceptions otherwise.
 The `http.Client` is mocked.

-`weather_repository_impl_test.dart` tests whether the `WeatherRepositoryImpl` retuns a `Right(WeatherEntity)` from a `WeatherModel` passed in by the `WeatherRemoteDataSource` and otherwise turns exceptions into objects.
+`weather_repository_impl_test.dart` tests whether the `WeatherRepositoryImpl` returns a `Right(WeatherEntity)` from a `WeatherModel` passed in by the `WeatherRemoteDataSource` and otherwise turns exceptions into objects.
 It distinguishes between:

 - city not found, which happens while typing the city name: `CityNotFoundException` -> `Left(CityNotFoundFailure)`
-- wrong / missing API key: `ApiKeyException` -> `Left(ApiKeyFailure)`
+- wrong or missing API key: `ApiKeyException` -> `Left(ApiKeyFailure)`
 - other Server errors: `ServerException` -> `Left(ServerFailure)`
 - no Internet connection: `SocketException` -> `Left(SocketFailure)`